-Note that the eigenvalues are tightly clustered at the lower end of the spectrum.
+For further verification, we include a test problem from \cite{GreenStrak} whose eigenvalues are highly spread out at the upper end.
+Taking $n=48$ and $\rho = 0.8$, we formed a matrix with the following eigenvalues:

+These eigenvalues are also shown in Figure \ref{fig:evals}, in the bottom right subplot.
 We chose random orthonormal eigenvectors, a random solution vector, and a zero initial guess for the solution.
 Results of running the HSCG, CGCG, and GVCG algorithms are plotted in Figure \ref{fig:test1}.
 Also plotted is the upper bound (\ref{FPAnorm}) using $\kappa = 1000$ and the quantity (\ref{sharpbound}) using $\delta = 1.0e-14$ and using $\delta = 1.0e-7$.
-The minimax polynomial on the union of intervals was computed using the Remez algorithm.
+The minimax polynomial on the union of intervals was computed using the Remez algorithm \cite[pp.~280-289]{Blum}.
 Note that for this problem, the interval size makes a significant difference in the size of the minimax polynomial on the union of intervals.

 Although the exact solution would be obtained after $48$ steps using exact arithmetic, all of the finite precision implementations required about $100$ iterations to achieve their best level of accuracy.
 Note, however, that while the convergence curves for HSCG and CGCG are very similar before this point, that of GVCG is significantly worse.
-Again we looked at the quantities $\epsilon_3$ in (\ref{eps3}) and $\epsilon_1$, $\epsilon_2$ in (\ref{eps12}) and found that all were moderate multiples of the machine precision {\em except} $\epsilon_1$ in GVCG, which was $7.5e-5$.
-Note that the finite precision GVCG computation {\em cannot} be equivalent to exact CG for a matrix with eigenvalues in intervals of width $1.0e-14$ about the eigenvalues of $A$ since the GVCG convergence curve goes above the upper bound (\ref{sharpbound}) which holds for exact CG for all such matrices.
+Again we looked at the quantity in (\ref{eps3}) and at $\epsilon_1$ and $\epsilon_2$ in (\ref{eps12}) and found that all were moderate multiples of the machine precision {\em except} $\epsilon_1$ in GVCG, which was $7.5e-5$.
+Note that the finite precision GVCG computation {\em cannot} be equivalent to exact CG for a matrix with eigenvalues in intervals of width $1.0e-14$ about the eigenvalues of $A$ since the GVCG convergence curve goes above the upper bound (\ref{sharpbound}), which holds for exact CG for all such matrices.
 The GVCG convergence curve does, however, remain below the upper bound for exact CG applied to matrices with eigenvalues in intervals of width $1.0e-7$ about the eigenvalues of $A$.